axinc-ai/ailia-apps-empty-detection/README.md

 For example, by specifying person, it is possible to remove the effect when a person crosses the camera.
 By default (none), all objects are detected and not ignored.

+### Set multiple assign

+By default, 1 object is assigned to 1 area that overlaps the most.
+Enable Multiple Assign to assign one object to multiple areas.

 ## Models

 ### SwinB or R50